-You have the right to give permission to anyone you choose to find out what’s going on with your SNAP case or help you get your SNAP case fixed.
-This may be a social service agency, food pantry, legal services, a trusted family member or friend.
-This is different from appointing an “authorized representative,” a person or organization with a more active role in your SNAP case.
-See Can someone else apply for me?
+You have the right to give permission to anyone you trust to help you find out what’s going on with your SNAP case.
+This can be a social service agency, food pantry, legal services, a trusted family member or friend.
+This is different from appointing an authorized representative.
+See What is an Authorized Representative?

-Before anyone can talk with DTA about your case, you need to send DTA a written and signed statement that allows DTA to share information about your SNAP case to the person or organization helping you.
-106 C.M.R.§360.300.
-You can also call the DTA Assistance Line and give your oral consent.
+Before anyone can talk with DTA about your case (if you are not with them by phone or in person), you need to send DTA a written and signed statement that allows DTA to share information with the person or organization helping you.
+106 C.M.R.§360.400.

 Appendix C has a sample Client Consent Allowing DTA to Release Information to a Helping Agency.
-You can also send a handwritten note (signed and dated) with the same information – and quickly upload this document through DTA Connect.
-See How do I learn about my case online or with my smartphone?
+You can also send DTA a handwritten or typed note (signed and dated) with the same information.
+There is no specific DTA form that must be used.

 DTA Online Guide: See Appendix G for links to the DTA’s BEACON 5 Online Guide for this section.